hoanghapham/udacity-course/project-04/README.md

 ### Run locally
 1. `make prepare-environment`: to prepare the local environment
-2. Update the `configs/config.cfg` file with the path to your local data
+2. Update the `configs/config.cfg` file with the paths to your local data
 3. `make build-etl-dependencies` to build the dependency zip file for the ETL job
 4. `make run-etl` to run the ETL job